 But the event also features an exclusive global networking forum, as well as a heavily attended space science exhibition, both meticulously tailored to encourage engagement.

-Participating organisations can leverage their presence at IAC 2020:
+Participating organizations can leverage their presence at IAC 2020:

 Connect, network and build partnerships

 The IAC is structured to maximise networking opportunities; its organizers place heavy emphasis on the creation of alliances and partnerships during the event’s run.
 IAC 2020 will provide a platform to network with the global space sector’s leaders across government, industry and academia, and to make critical business connections.
 It will allow for collaboration and cooperation on a domestic as well as an international level.